Highlights for New Users

 Minimum Contrast

 Sometimes an application will display text with a color combination that is hard to read.
 Colorblind users in particular may find certain combinations hard to see if the colors differ only in hue and not brightness.
-If you enable minimum contrast (under Preferences > Profiles > Colors > Minimum contrast, then iTerm2 will guarantee a minimum level of brightness difference between the foreground and background color of every character.
+If you enable minimum contrast (under Settings > Profiles > Colors > Minimum contrast, then iTerm2 will guarantee a minimum level of brightness difference between the foreground and background color of every character.
 If you set this to its maximum value, then all text will be black or white.

 Notification Center Support